shrinerb/shrine/README.md

 Processing can be performed whenever a file is uploaded.
-On attaching this happens twice; first the raw file is cached to temporary storage ("cache" phase), then when the record is saved the cached file is "promoted" to permanent storage ("store" phase).
-We generally want to process on the "store" phase, because it happens after file validations and can be backgrounded.
+On attaching this happens twice; first the raw file is cached to temporary storage ("cache" action), then when the record is saved the cached file is "promoted" to permanent storage ("store" action).
+We generally want to process on the "store" action, because it happens after file validations and can be backgrounded.

 ```rb
 class ImageUploader < Shrine